img

 The Future of Edge Computing and Cloud Computing

 Although edge computing provides fantastic benefits, it will not overtake cloud computing.
 Edge computing handles, manages, and stores data locally.
-In fact, both will go hand-in-hand with each other to enable efficient, secure, and scalable business processes.
+In fact, both will go hand in hand to enable efficient, secure, and scalable business processes.

 Edge computing has certain limitations.
 For one, it leads to resource limitations on batteries, storage, bandwidth, and computing power.
 Edge computing is a key component of the cloud computing continuum.
 However, Some experts suggest that we should consider edge and cloud as integral parts of a computing continuum, where the cloud retains the central position in a network while the edge complements it from the “edges” of a network, so to speak.